korg1OOO/RockPaperScisors/README.md

 # RockPaperScisors
-Project incorporating JS on a Rock Paper Scissors game\n I'm sorry for my horrendous styling, tried to do it pretty fast and focused on functionality instead of styling.
+Project incorporating JS on a Rock Paper Scissors game.
+I'm sorry for my horrendous styling, tried to do it pretty fast and focused on functionality instead of styling.
 If you have styling ideas hit me up on discord: korg1000 if I have time maybe I improve this project!